mohitadhikari123/Mohit-Assignment-Sri-Sai-Group/README.md

 - Hierarchical role management: Users can assign tasks to themselves and lower-role team members.
 - Real-time task updates using Socket.IO
 - Rate limiting to prevent abuse

+## Testing Real-Time Notifications

+1. Log in to the frontend application with two different user accounts in separate browser windows or tabs.
+For this test, ensure you have:

+- Account 1 (Assigning User): A user account with a higher-level role (e.g., a Lead or Manager).
+- Account 2 (Assigned User): A user account with a lower-level role (e.g., an Associate, Trainee, or Intern).

+2. Using Account 1 (the higher-role user), create a new task and assign it to Account 2 (the lower-role user).

+3. Verify that Account 2 (the assigned user) receives a real-time notification in their browser window/tab.

 ## Installation